C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Materials_O.md

 * solvent      || an inert liquid that facilitates a reaction
 * cta          || chain transfer agent, a substance added to the reaction resulting in the exchange of the propagating site
 * quench       || a substance which terminates the chemical reaction
+* reagent      || a substance which is chemical reacts during the course of the process
 ---
 * olefin
 * styrene